ChaoyueSong/MoDA/README.md

 <br>

 ## Reconstruction results
-In this video, we compare reconstruction results of MoDA and BANMo, the skin-collapsing artifacts of BANMo are marked with red circles.
+We compare reconstruction results of MoDA and BANMo, the skin-collapsing artifacts of BANMo are marked with red circles.

+Please refer to our [Project](https://chaoyuesong.github.io/MoDA) page for more reconstruction results.
 ## Texture filtering
-In this video, we show the effectiveness of texture filtering appraoch.
+We show the effectiveness of texture filtering appraoch by adding it to both MoDA and BANMo.

+## Application: motion re-targeting
+We compare the motion re-targeting results of MoDA and BANMo.

 ## Citation